By use case

 A progressive web app (PWA) is a website that looks and works like a native mobile app.

-A progressive web app or PWA is an application software that is built using technologies like HTML, CSS and JavaScript.
-In short, a PWA is a web page that looks and behaves like a native mobile app.
+A progressive web app or PWA is application software that is built using technologies like HTML, CSS and JavaScript.

 As mentioned above, a PWA is a web page that works and looks like a mobile app.
 Using a PWA is easier than a mobile app because users don’t need to install anything.